owen-it/laravel-auditing-doc/getting-audits.md

 $audit = $article->audits()->find(4);
 ```

-## Getting audit logs with the associated User model
+## Getting audit records with the associated User model
 ```php
 // Get all associated Audits
 $all = $article->audits()->with('user')->get();